brynertoma/brynertoma.github.io/docs/terms/eventmanager.md

 Also since arrays are stored sequentially in memory, this makes our data extremely cache friendly compared to other data types like Maps.

 As a ridiculous example, if you have `INT64` size of events in a single list (9,223,372,036,854,775,807 events), our **max** number of iterations to find any event is 64 iterations.

+?> **NOTE** Please note that this is a very unrealistic scenario but it was purely to demonstrate the power of binary searches.
+This also assumes your data set is of a decent size since a regular search from start to end may perform better in cases where your lists are small.
+Either way an event system is more than likely going to be keeping track of a good amount of events and internal testing with actual gameplay concluded that sorted binary searches performed the best compared to other methods.